namtoki/English/stock/01_framework.md

   - `I was going to say` we should get the smmaller one.
   - `I was going to say`! (だよね！)
 - She `was supposed to` say yes.
+- `I'm terrible with ..`
+- `I will never .. again`
+  - `I will never` climb Mt.Fuji `again`!
+I went last August and it was way too difficult for me.

 ### Correction
 - `I didn't mean it`.